kimbo128/pm/README.md

 - **impacted_by**: Shows impact relationships
 - **stakeholder_of**: Links stakeholders to projects/components
 - **prioritized_as**: Indicates priority levels
+- **has_status**: Links entities to their current status (inactive, active, complete)
+- **has_priority**: Links entities to their priority level (high, low)
+- **precedes**: Indicates that one task comes before another in a sequence

 ## Available Tools

 The Project MCP Server provides these tools for interacting with project knowledge:

 ### startsession
 Starts a new project management session, generating a unique session ID and displaying current projects, tasks, milestones, risks, and recent sessions.
+Shows status information via has_status relations, priority levels via has_priority relations, and identifies tasks ready to be worked on next based on sequential dependencies.

 ### loadcontext
 Loads detailed context for a specific entity (project, task, etc.), displaying relevant information based on entity type.
+Includes status information (inactive, active, complete), priority levels (high, low), and sequential task relationships.

 ### endsession
 Records the results of a project management session through a structured, multi-stage process: